 Keyboards overall performed reasonably well, with a 2% rise in volume and a healthy 13% + in value.
 Average unit values rose too.
 Stand outs being Grand pianos which enjoyed a resurgence and digitals maintaining their upward trend.
 Brass and woodwind, orchestral strings and general accessories were strong performers year-on-year.
 Are we enjoying a boost in school music programs?

 Drum kits continued their ‘comeback’ with over 6% improvement in numbers and 20% in value.
 This was tempered though with fewer, though higher value individual drum units and cymbals dipped again readjusting from last year’s anomalies in the numbers.
 Still an improvement on FY2014.

 Acoustic guitars performed well once more with another 7% rise in imports and a healthy 10% in value, but overall the Guitar category was disappointing.
 These numbers were at the expense of electric guitars, unfortunately, as the segment continued its downward trend.
-It would appear that fewer higher value instruments are being sold, a concerning trend in that the entry level appears to be suffering.
+It would appear that more higher value instruments are being imported, a trend that indicates that the entry level appears to be suffering.
 Amplifiers followed this concerning trend also.